An-Be/30-Day-Vanilla-JavaScript/README.md

 this.dataset I passed a parameter e into my function and used e.target.dataset to access the datasets in my HTML file.

 ![Alt text](ReadMeImg/DayThreeImg.png)

+## Day 4

+In day 4 I had to work with array methods, this was a bit a refresher but I will for sure be practicing these more because I know they are important when learning react so I really want to get these down.
+I personally find reduce the most confusing at times but I am pretty comfortable with the other methods like sort, filter, and map.